Rayzorblade23/MightyPie-Revamped/README.md

 ## Usage

+1. **Run the application.**

-MightyPie Revamped will open to the Pie Menu Configuration by default (this can be changed in the Settings).
+2. **Pie Menu Configuration:** MightyPie Revamped will open to the _Pie Menu Configuration Editor_ by default (this can be changed in the _Settings_ menu).
 Here you can customize your first Pie Menus and assign keyboard shortcuts to them.

-> [!NOTE]
-> You can undo any changes you make in the Pie Menu Configuration by clicking the "Undo" button in the top left corner.
->
-> Only Setting a Shortcut and the Star button are not undoable.

-1. **Run the application:** The program is portable so just run MightyPie.exe.

-2. **Configure Hotkeys:** The settings open at the first start.
-Here you can configure your hotkeys.
-(Default are _Alt+F1_ for the Primary Pie Menu and _Alt+F2_ for the Secondary Pie Menu.
-The hotkeys are keyboard only and some restriction apply, i.e. Windows Key can't be used.

-   (Be aware that many key combinations are already in use by programs, though MightyPie will suppress them.
-I personally use AHK to map mouse buttons to keys like _F13_ and _F14_ and use those as hotkeys.)

-3. **Trigger the Pie Menu:** The Pie Menu opens on button-down.
-You can also hold the hotkey, hover over a button (or its section) and just release for triggering a button.

-4. **Pie Menu:** Use the mouse to select a button in the pie menu.
-    - _Left-click_ is the normal function.
-    - _Middle-click_ on Show Window Buttons will close that window.
+   Each
+   Menu has Pages and each Page consists of eight Buttons to configure.

+    - **Button Details** section:

+      To configure a Button, click it and set a button type and its options.
+Click the Question Mark to get more information
+      about the selected button type.

+    - **Page Settings** section:

+      To quickly set all Buttons of a Page to the same type, select that Page by clicking it (or a Button within it) and use the `Reset Page with Type` button in the **Page Settings** section.
+Above it, you can select the button type this applies from the dropdown.

+      One Page out of all the Pages can be starred with the `Use for Quick Menu` button.
+This Page will be displayed in the _Quick Menu_.

+    - **Menu Settings** section:

+      Set and clear the shortcut for the active Menu.
+See the note below for more information.

+    - **Pie Menu Config** section:

+      Save, Load or Clear the whole Pie Menu Configuration (incl. shortcuts and starred pages).

+   To close the _Pie Menu Configuration Editor_, hit the `Done` or `Discard All` button or just hit `Esc`.

+3. **Ready to Go:** MightyPie Revamped runs in the background and waits for you to trigger a Pie Menu shortcut.

+   Pressing the shortcut once will open the Pie Menu.
+Hitting it again will cycle through it Pages.

+   You don't have to click a Button directly.
+Its clickable area is the **whole** slice that the Button is in.

-    - _Right-click_ anywhere will close the Pie Menu.
+   Right-clicking **anywhere** or hitting `Esc` will close the Pie Menu.
-    - _Left-click_ on the Center Button of a Pie Menu triggers the "forward" mouse button by default (because I am using that for opening the Pie Menu and this way I still have that functionality).
-You can also set it to "backward" or nothing.

-5. **Special Menu:** More Windows functions and settings.

-- _Middle-click_ the Center Button in any Pie Menu to open the Special Menu.
-- All the buttons have tool tips.

-- the other unlabeled buttons are:
-    - **Windows Shortcuts:**
-        - Open Task Manager
-        - Open Sound Settings
-        - Open Network Settings
-        - Open Projection Settings (Windows monitor switching)
-        - Open an explorer window

-- **Monitor Switching:** The Monitor Switching area is turned off in the settings by default.
-It uses my specific shortcuts set in DisplayFusion to switch screens and is probably of use for anyone else.
-(You can change the shortcuts though.)

-- **MightyPie Shortcuts:**
-    - Clear / Reset the App Info Cache
-    - Re-assign all Buttons: will re-assign Show Any Window Buttons starting on the lower Pie Menu levels first. ( normally windows will stay on one button, once assigned)
-    - Open the Button Config: Here you can assign the functions of all buttons in all Pie Menus
-    - Open App Settings: General Settings of MightyPie (settings require a restart to take effect)
-    - Restart
-    - Quit
+   **Drag-select:** Press and hold the shortcut, then hover anywhere over the Button's slice, and release the shortcut to trigger it.
+This triggers its left-click action with needing to actually left-click the Button.

+   **Pie Menu Center Button:** The ring in the center of the Pie Menu is also a button.

+   Middle-click it to open the _Quick Menu_.

+   The left-click action of it is configurable in the _Settings_ menu.

+For more info on the _Settings_ menu and _Quick Menu_ see the [Features](#features) section.

 > [!NOTE]
 > You can assign almost any keyboard key, combined with any modifier, as a shortcut.
 In theory, you could even use